molearczyk/space-explorer-app/README.md

 # space-explorer-app

-The application, which gives a user a chance to explore vast collections of space imagery provided by NASA.
+The application allows for exploring huge collections of space imagery provided by NASA.
+You can browse the vast contents of NASA imagery resources with a search tool.
+Zoom the images to marvel over the beauty of the cosmos.

 The app icon is created and owned by: